How Can Family Members Get Mexican Residency (Residencia Por Vinculo Familiar)

 Scheduling Your Appointment with INM

 To apply for Mexican residency, the first step is to schedule an appointment at your local INM office.
-It is essential to have all the required documents ready to avoid delays in the process.
-Below is a list of most of the required documentation for the appointment.
+It is essential to have all the required documents ready to avoid delays in the process, as missing official documents can result in delays or rejection.
+The following documentation is typically required for the appointment.
 However, it is important for you to note that the process and requirements for a family unity Mexican Residency can vary between immigration offices across Mexico.

 To help you understand what the local requirements are and what the local procedure is, we highly recommend hiring a reputable immigration facilitator in Mexico.